Aortic valve stenosis

 Tests for aortic valve stenosis may include:

 • Chest X-ray.
 A chest X-ray shows the condition of the heart and lungs.
-It can help determine whether the heart is enlarged, which can occur in aortic valve stenosis.
-It can also show swelling of the aorta and calcium buildup on the aortic valve.
+It can show if the heart is bigger than usual, which can occur in aortic valve stenosis.
+It also can tell if there is calcium buildup on the aortic valve.

 Heart valve disease is staged into four basic groups: